WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/exercises/lab1.lagda.md

     * In a browser, open [Emacs reference card](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).

-## `Ctrl-g Ctrl-g`
+## `ctrl-g ctrl-g`

 You will need to type this when you start a sequence of emacs commands and then you want to give up without completing the sequence.

 ## Our first Agda file

-Within emacs now type `Ctrl-c Ctrl-l`.
+Within emacs now type `ctrl-c ctrl-l`.
 This will "load" the Agda file and check it for correctness.
 The following program fragment has holes that we will fill interactively using the emacs mode for Agda.
 You can cheat by looking at the handout [introduction](introduction.lagda.md).
 But you *should not* copy and paste.
 Instead, you should learn and use the interactive mode following the lecturers verbal and visual instructions.

 ```agda
 module my-lab1 where